JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-modify-project.md

 To use the `kotlinx-datetime` library:

+1. Open the `gradle/libs.versions.toml` file and add the `kotlinx-datetime` dependency to the version catalog:

+    ```text
+    [versions]
+    kotlinx-datetime = "0.8.0"

+    [libraries]
+    kotlinx-datetime = { module = "org.jetbrains.kotlinx:kotlinx-datetime", version.ref = "kotlinx-datetime" }
+    ```

-1. Open the `shared/build.gradle.kts` file and add the main `kotlinx-datetime` dependency to the section that configures the common code source set.
+2. Open the `shared/build.gradle.kts` file and add a reference to that library entry to the section that configures the common code source set:
-   For simplicity, you can include the version number directly instead of adding it to the version catalog.

     ```kotlin
     kotlin {